 Bloody hell.
 This very English portmanteau is possibly the oddest film we’ve covered here on T8MC.
-The Monster Club (1980) is a three-parter anthology horror film that is unlike any other we’ve covered so far.
+The Monster Club (1980) is a three-parter anthology horror film and it is ridiculous on so many levels.

 The linking story features the peerless Vincent Price as Erasmus, a vampire that bites a horror author and then decides to make it up to him by inviting him to his favourite club (the titular Monster Club).
 The author, played by John Carradine (father of Keith from Southern Comfort and, more recently, Dexter) is unsure until Price says it’ll be a good source of inspiration for him.

 The club itself is a music venue which adds a frankly baffling musical component to the movie as each of the stories is bookmarked by terrible live music sections.
 It’s a bit like watching the classic ’80s TV comedy The Young Ones but not good.
 Not good at all.

 Aside from the awful music, there are a load of people dancing in really bad masks.
 Now, I want to give the film some benefit of the doubt but I think these people are actually meant to be monsters.
 If I’m right then the film’s make up director is literally the worst at what they do.

 Erasmus begins to explain the various breeding combinations of vampires and ghouls before settling onto the subject of the film’s first proper segment.